Western companies look hard at China as growth slows

 The size of China's economy means executives are not talking about withdrawing from the market but they say business cannot continue as normal.

-“I'm optimistic long-term and medium-term that China will come back.
-Short-term, we need to manage through the drought that we see,” said Ulrich Spiesshofer, CEO of Swiss-based industrial conglomerate ABB ABBN.VX.
+"I'm optimistic long-term and medium-term that China will come back.
+Short-term, we need to manage through the drought that we see," said Ulrich Spiesshofer, CEO of Swiss-based industrial conglomerate ABB.

 ABB is carefully managing costs and working hard to convince customers its products offer value despite premium prices.
-Stuart Rowley, vice president at Ford Motor Company (F.N), said his company had responded to the softening market by cutting production.
+Stuart Rowley, vice president at Ford Motor Company, said his company had responded to the softening market by cutting production.

 "We see the growth rate slowing down.
 And in the summertime, some of our customers are extending their summer holidays ...
 Of course, we adapt hiring and CapEx (capital expenditure) to current market conditions," said CEO Jacques Aschenbroich.